 This page contains an overview of some of the global population properties in the MOCA database.

-Currently, MOCAdb contains [...] adopted stellar associations and [...] astrophysical bodies (stars, brown dwarfs, planemos, exoplanets, white dwarfs, etc.), [119758] of which are assigned as candidate members to at least one coeval association and therefore benefit from an age constraint.
+Currently, MOCAdb contains [...] adopted stellar associations with [...] age measurements compiled.
+MOCAdb also contains [...] astrophysical bodies (stars, brown dwarfs, planemos, exoplanets, white dwarfs, etc.), [...] of which are assigned as candidate members to at least one coeval association and therefore benefit from an age constraint.

 A large fraction of the database objects consist in relatively young (10-100 Myr) M dwarfs as seen in the figure below; this is not unexpected given the shape of the initial mass function and the ages of the nearest known young associations and open clusters.